Elan456/fastquadtree/docs/runnables.md

 - Similar to the above demo, but uses rectangles instead of points
 - If the rectangles intersect at all with the query area, they will be highlighted in red

+If you are creating a game or simulation environment where entities have bounding boxes, you can use the rectangular quadtree to quickly check which entities are intersecting with another.

 ```bash
 pip install -r interactive/requirements.txt
 python interactive/interactive_v2_rect.py